damn/Fullmoon/README.md

 # core

-RPG Maker&Engine for Clojure and much more.
 Core is an experimental new&simpler way to write videogames.
 Based on plain clojure data structures.

 It uses a simple component system, where components are just clojure vectors of `[keyword value]` and the different entities are clojure maps.

 Side effects in the game are just components like `[:tx/foo param]` named 'tx=transaction' similar to the datomic structure.

-The whole game state is stored in one atom: `app/state` and entities are again atoms inside the main atom.
+The whole game state is stored in one atom: `app/state` and entities are again atoms inside the main atom (like in our universe).

 # Screenshots